Festival of Speed is our longest-standing Motorsport event, starting in 1993 when it opened to 25,00 people. We were expecting 2000!

 Suitable for both primary and secondary pupils, particularly those with Special Educational Needs and Social, Emotional and Mental Health needs, as well as those excluded from mainstream education or at risk of exclusion.
 For secondary students, the approach is especially impactful, fostering autonomy and agency, encouraging collaboration and new relationships with trusted adults, and creating space to try new experiences with reduced fear of failure.

 Sessions take place year-round.
-In the Copse itself there are three year-round outdoor learning spaces, for our exclusive use.
-The one nearest the Education Centre has a permanent shelter, while one within 5 minutes walk has a parachute canopy.
+In the Seeley Copse itself there are three year-round outdoor learning spaces, for our exclusive use.
+Two spaces have permanent shelters.
 We work outdoors in most weathers except in very high winds, when alternative activities can be arranged.

-Woodland activity campfire-cooked snack is included.
-Please provide a packed lunch and snacks for breaks,being outdoors builds appetites.
+A woodland campfire-cooked snack is included.
+Please provide a packed lunch, being outdoors builds appetites.
 Fresh drinking water is available on site, so bring a reusable water bottle to refill throughout the day.

 View the booking terms & conditions here.